okangel12345/SM2KeyboardIcons/README.md

 ![blank](https://i.imgur.com/kQOAlQ1.png)

 ### Requirements
 1. A legit or cracked copy of ReWASD.
-You can find a crack [here](https://github.com/EugeneSunrise/reWASD).
-I highly recommend you install the latest available version: [reWASD 7.0](https://github.com/EugeneSunrise/reWASD/releases/tag/7.0X86FULL).
+You can find a crack in Github made by EugeneSunrise.
+I highly recommend you install the latest available version: reWASD 7.0
 2. Marvel's Spider-Man 2 for PC.

 ### ReWASD Config Instructions